EightBitGuru/FAST-40/README.md

 ### Build with KickAssembler

-To generate the autostart cartridge ROM (.bin):
+To generate the autostart cartridge ROM artifact (fast40.bin):

     java -jar [Your_KickAssembler_Path]\KickAss.jar main.asm -o fast40.bin -binfile

-To generate the LOADable program (.prg):
+To generate the LOADable program artifact (fast40.prg):

     java -jar [Your_KickAssembler_Path]\KickAss.jar main.asm -o fast40.prg

 ### Run with VICE

-To start ***xvic*** with the cartridge ROM:
+To start ***xvic*** with the cartridge ROM from the commandline:

-    [Your_VICE_Path]\bin\xvic.exe -memory 1,2,3,4 -cartA fast40.bin
+    [Your_VICE_Path]\bin\xvic.exe -memory all -cartA fast40.bin

-    The cartridge auto-starts via the standard Commodore **A0CBM** signature-detection mechanism.

-To use this program with ***xvic***:

-    [Your_VICE_Path]\bin\xvic.exe -memory 1,4 fast40.prg

- How to run FAST-40 from the package

-Using the PRG file with VICE (xvic):
-. enable Block 0 & Block 5 as RAM
-. attach the FAST-40.d64 disk image
-. load the FAST-40 PRG and start it

-  LOAD"FAST-40",8,1
+To use the LOADable program within ***xvic***, enable all RAM blocks, attach the **fast40.d64** disk image, and type:

+    LOAD"FAST40",8,1
     SYS64802

-Or invoke xvic from the commandline xvic.exe -memory 1,4 fast40.prg
+Consult the VICE documentation for full details regarding commandline options associated with attachment and autostarting of disk images and programs.

+## Usage

+FAST-40 supports all VIC-20 character glyphs and control characters, including those for cursor positioning, colour selection, reverse-mode, etc. The VIC-20 keyboard does not emit characters for the SHIFT/C= key combination which performs the toggle between upper-case and lower-case character sets, but these non-printing characters do exist - generated with CHR$(14) and CHR$(142) - and are supported.

 ### Memory Requirements

-FAST-40 is a standard 8K autostart cartridge occupying the BLK5 ($A000-$BFFF) ROM/RAM area.

-It uses all of the 4K unexpanded RAM area for video display reconfiguration and requires a minimum of 3K expansion RAM in BLK0 (of which just under 2K is left free for BASIC).
+The FAST-40 program occupies the BLK5 ($A000-$BFFF) ROM/RAM area and uses areas of pages zero and two as working storage.
+Additionally all of the 4K unexpanded RAM area is needed for video display reconfiguration, and the text buffer is placed in the 3K expansion RAM area in BLK0.
+Slightly less than 2K of this block is left free for BASIC ($0400-0BC6).

-If 8K (or 16K/24K) expansion RAM is also present in BLK1/2/3 then FAST-40 will make all 8K blocks available for BASIC and the 'lost' 2K in BLK0 remains available for machine-code programs.
+If 8K (or 16K or 24K) expansion RAM is also present in BLK1/2/3 then FAST-40 will make these blocks entirely available for BASIC and the 'lost' memory in BLK0 remains available for machine-code programs.

 ### New RESET Command